Review: Does DragonPass Beat Priority Pass?

 Pricing of both lounge programs are quite equal but in some scenarios, DragonPass becomes slightly cheaper.

 We have used Priority Pass because the membership has come with our credit cards.
-If we bought lounge membership separately, we would carefully compare between DragonPass and Priority Pass.
+If we bought lounge memberships separately, we would carefully compare between DragonPass and Priority Pass.
 Even though Priority Pass may be more popular, DragonPass is a little more versatile and an interesting option.
 The lounge selection of DragonPass has grown fast and in many major airports, DragonPass has now more lounges.

 Where to Buy DragonPass or Priority Pass?